vin100bk/requireJs/README.md

 });
 ```

-You can use then() as well and enojy its chaining power:
+You can use then() as well and enjoy its chaining power:

 ```js
 require.get('alias1').then(function() {